ANL-Braid/braid/README.md

 Next-generation scientific instruments offer new means to understand and harness a broad range of phenomena.
 New methods are required to collect, analyze, store, and curate the often voluminous data that these instruments produce, and to enable timely feedback to experimenters and experimental facilities.
 Coupling with computational simulations and artificial intelligence (AI) methods are frequently also required.

 To address these needs, we have developed a data architecture, Gladier, that enables the **rapid development of customized data capture, storage, and analysis solutions for experimental facilities**.
-Deployments at Argonne’s Advanced Photon Source (APS) and Leadership Computing Facility (ALCF) has enabled a variety of such solutions, including: delivery of data produced during tomographic experiments to remote collaborators;
+Deployments at Argonne’s Advanced Photon Source (APS) and Leadership Computing Facility (ALCF) involve a variety of such solutions, including: delivery of data produced during tomographic experiments to remote collaborators;
 capture, analysis, and cataloging of data from X-ray Photon Correlation Spectroscopy (XPCS) experiments; and feedback based on analysis of data from serial synchrotron crystallography (SSX) experiments to guide data acquisition.